ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 #### Create the `Transaction` method

 - Method location: `zebra-chain/src/transaction.rs`
+- Method will use all the `value_balances()` we created until now.
+- Method will check the remaining transaction value consensus rule.

 ```rust
 /// utxos must contain the utxos of every input in the transaction,